klasocki/REPLang/readme.md

 ```
 Sequences is also how you can write multiline programs in a file -
 in that case, each line but the last one should end with semicolon

+WARNING!
+Please take a look at the 'Dead code removal'
+section in Optimizations

 * Expression: print

 This expression prints, and then returns a given expression: